Six Necessary and Sufficient Conditions

 - The client is incongruent (anxious or vulnerable)

 - The client receives empathy from the counsellor

 - The counsellor shows unconditional positive regard towards the client

-- Client perceives acceptance and unconditional positive regard
+- The client perceives acceptance and unconditional positive regard

 The six necessary and sufficient conditions are ‘the hypothesised conditions by which the therapist facilitates constructive personality change’ (Tudor and Merry, 2006: 23-24).

 Carl Rogers first used the term in a paper published in 1957 by the Journal of Consulting Psychology.

 - The first, whom we shall term the client, is in a state of incongruence, being vulnerable or anxious.

 - The second person, whom we shall term the therapist, is congruent or integrated in the relationship.